hmlongco/Injectable/README.md

 # Injectable
 A new approach to Dependency Injection for Swift and SwiftUI.

+## WARNING:

+**Injectable is a proof of concept and I'm in the process of revising how it works, how registrations and resolutions occur... pretty much the entire concept**

+**As such, this code is provided for instruction and discussion ONLY.
+It is NOT recommended for production apps at this point in time.**

 ## Why do something new?

 Resolver was my first Dependency Injection system.
 While quite powerful and still in use in many of my applications, Resolver suffers from a few drawbacks.